How to be a Lawyer?

 A number of law schools offer substantial financial aid in the form of scholarship and grant programs, which can help students with the financial burden of obtaining a legal education.
-When making a choice, knowing how to be a lawyer, is you thinking about the aid package that is available to you financially?
 When making your decision, you should also take into account other aspects, such as where you want to reside when you graduate, the academic reputation of the schools you’re thinking about attending, and the percentage of students who successfully pass the bar exam at those schools.

 The majority of attorneys specialize their practices in one particular topic of law.
 There are many different subfields of the legal system, and no practicing lawyer could ever be expected to comprehend all of them.
 Even while some attorneys establish what is known as a general practice, the scope of their services is still limited to meeting the fundamental legal requirements of individual customers and companies with less than 100 employees.
 Many different areas of legal practice are open to lawyers, including the following:

 - Personal Injury

 - Constitutional law